Marketing Strategy ยท Updated July 9, 2026

-How to Chart on Billboard as an Independent Artist
+How to Get on Billboard Charts as an Independent Artist

-Yes, independent artists can chart on Billboard, especially on genre or emerging-artist charts where the competitive threshold may be more realistic than the Hot 100.
-But the release has to be properly registered, distributed, and promoted during the right tracking window.
+Independent artists can chart on Billboard, especially on genre or emerging-artist charts where the competitive threshold may be more realistic than the Hot 100.
+The release has to be registered correctly, distributed cleanly, and promoted during the right tracking window.

 Do not build the whole campaign around "we need to chart."
 Build the campaign around fans buying, streaming, saving, sharing, and showing up in ways that count.
 The chart is the byproduct.